perfana/perfana-gatling-workshop/docs/exercise-8.md

 ## Workload distribution

 The workload distribution of a test is specified by a combination of a scenario and a [injection](https://gatling.io/docs/2.3/general/simulation_setup/?highlight=injection) setup.
-In the template script, the scenario configuration is done in Scenarios.scala.
+In the template script, the scenario configuration is done in _Scenarios.scala_.
 When load testing an application, you try to emulate the real-live behavior of users as close a possible in your script.
 Gatling provides a number of building blocks to accomplish this.
 In our case we will use a [loop statement](https://gatling.io/docs/2.3/general/scenario/#loop-statements) and a [conditional statement](https://gatling.io/docs/2.3/general/scenario/#conditional-statements)